WhitneyKataka/My-DevOps-Journey/README.md

 When I look back at my journey into tech, I can honestly say it hasn’t been easy.
 Coming from a background with no IT knowledge, every step has been a challenge — but also a breakthrough.
 Many times I felt stuck, but I kept pushing, knowing that perseverance is the only way forward.

 That is why I feel deeply grateful to have been selected for the **FREE DevOps for Beginners Cohort with Pravin Mishra**.
 To spend **eight hours on a Saturday Zoom session** learning Git and GitHub under his guidance felt like a gift.
-Praveen is not only one of the best in the business, but also a rare kind of teacher: he doesn’t just explain concepts, he empowers you to **execute them with confidence**.
+Mr Pravin is not only one of the best in the business, but also a rare kind of teacher: he doesn’t just explain concepts, he empowers you to **execute them with confidence**.
 His Udemy course is the foundation of our learning, and the way he breaks things down makes even complex topics feel achievable.

 This week, our session focused on **Git and GitHub** — two tools that are absolutely essential for every developer and DevOps engineer.